meower-media-co/Meower-Homepage/README.md

 >**Note**
 >
 > Meower Homepage uses [counter.dev](https://counter.dev) analytics to monitor traffic.
 You can read their privacy policy [here](https://counter.dev/pages/privacy.html).
+This does not collect your search query.